faeboli/Lcnc/Readme.md

 on FPGA boards, also eventually new user defined configurations can be generated.

 The work now is focused on Colorligh 5a-75b and 5a-65e boards.
+These boards have the pins configured as output-only, in order to have access to inputs some soldering is required.

 The HOST side LinuxCNC driver is provided, it will interface with FPGA firmware, and provide pins and parameters that will connect